drmargarido/d-tracker/README.md

 The application is self-contained in the folder so if you just want to run it there execute the `run.sh` file.

 If you want to install it to the system run the `INSTALL.sh`.
-When installed in the system and started a database will be created inside the `~/.local/share/d-tracker/` folder.
+When installed in the system and started, a database will be created inside the `~/.local/share/d-tracker/` folder.

 To uninstall run the `UNINSTALL.sh` command.
-It will remove the whole application but still keeps the database, so you don't lose your data in case your want to reinstall it later.
+It will remove the whole application but still keep the database, so you don't lose your data in case your want to re-install it later.

 #### Build from source